If you want to land the job, employers must be able to get in touch with you

 A phone number is also essential.
 We recommend adding your mobile number as a priority, so that that you can pick up calls throughout the day.
 There is, of course, a chance that a recruiter's call could go through to your voicemail, so ensure that you have a professional-sounding message set up that includes your name, so they know they've reached the right person.

 There are some other personal details that you could include alongside your contact information, such as:

 Location: you do not need to add your mailing full address to your CV, but in most cases, you should add your location in a "Town, County" format

 LinkedIn profile: include the link to your LinkedIn page, but ensure your profile is up to date

 Website and portfolios: if you have a relevant personal website or an online portfolio, add links to them, too

 How and where to put contact information on your CV

-Place your contact details near your name and job title in a smaller font.
+Place your contact details near your name in a smaller font.
 Where they sit on the page is up to you – left, centre and right-hand page justifications are all acceptable.
 However, the combination of contact details should look like a separate section from your personal profile, which comes next.

 Once you are happy with the format and level of detail, proofread your contact information thoroughly.
 A typo in your email or phone number ‒ no matter how small ‒ could prevent you from landing a job interview.